 Later, enjoy a visit to the world-class, award-winning Titanic Museum, telling the story of the liner’s conception, design and build in Belfast and, of course, its fateful maiden voyage.

 Enjoy a final hearty Irish breakfast before transferring back to the Railway Station or airport for your onward journey home.

-Our self-guided tour starts in Dublin, then heads to the west coast at Mayo, then to Galway, Clare, Killarney and Kinsale in County Cork, before a final stop in Belfast.
+Our self-guided tour starts from Dublin with a first stop on the west coast at Mayo, then to Galway, Clare, Killarney and Kinsale in County Cork, before a final stop in Belfast.
 You can then return to Dublin or complete the trip in Northern Ireland.
 We can then add nights in Dublin to the itinerary, as you prefer.

 It is also possible to customise the itinerary to start from Belfast, Cork or Limerick, just let us know your preferences.

 Prices are based on two adults sharing a double or twin room for 12 nights – two on a room-only basis and 10 on a bed and breakfast basis, staying in our hand-picked selection of small hotels and guesthouses.
-This holiday includes train travel as described above, and transfers, as well as a walking tour of Dublin, a day trip to the Aran Islands, a day taxi tour to see the famous Cliffs of Moher and The Burren, a guided walking tour of Kinsale, and a black taxi tour of Belfast with entrance to the Titanic Visitor Centre.
+This holiday includes train travel and transfers as described above, as well return ferry crossings to, and tour on the Aran Islands, a day taxi tour to see the famous Cliffs of Moher and the Burren, a guided history walking tour of Kinsale, a guided walking tour of Belfast, and entrance to the Titanic Visitor Centre.

 Travel to Ireland